Gareth Bale: Personal life

 Bale lives in Madrid with his partner Emma Rhys-Jones, his high-school sweetheart.

-Their first child was born in Cardiff on 21 October 2012, and their second daughter was born in the same city on 22 March 2016.
-On 17 July 2016, Bale announced he and Rhys-Jones were engaged.
+Their first two children were born in Cardiff: one on 21 October 2012 and the other on 22 March 2016.
+On 17 July 2016, Bale announced his engagement with Rhys-Jones.
 On 9 March 2018, Bale announced that he and his fiancée were expecting their third child.
-Later that year, on 8 May, the couple announced the birth of their son.
+On 8 May 2018, the couple announced the birth of their third child.
 They married in June 2019.

-Bale was appointed Member of the Order of the British Empire (MBE) in the 2022 Birthday Honours for services to association football and charity.
+Bale was appointed Member of the Order of the British Empire (MBE) in the 2022 Birthday Honours for his contributions to association football and various charities.